-Configure HAProxy for load balancing in a Neo4j Highly Available cluster.
+This section describes how to configure HAProxy for load balancing in a Neo4j HA cluster.

 In the Neo4j HA architecture, the cluster is typically fronted by a load balancer.
 In this section we will explore how to set up HAProxy to perform load balancing across the HA cluster.